 Again, as with the Trace, the TraceR offers 3 brightness settings and both constant and pulsating modes.
 I found myself leaving the pulsating high mode on most of the time as this proved to be most appropriate for a mixture of town and country riding.

-The charge time is an hour more than the Trace and you get 75 rather than 110 lumens and one hour less of power in pulsing mode.
+The charge time is the same as the Trace and you get 75 rather than 125 lumens and one hour less of power in pulsing mode.
 Even with, on paper, less impressive numbers I found this light to be excellent.

 Conclusion